Israel and Palestinian militants in Gaza trade fire; 2 Palestinians killed in West Bank raid

 The hostilities erupted on Tuesday when Israel targeted and killed three senior Islamic Jihad commanders who it said were responsible for firing rockets toward the country last week.
 At least 10 civilians, including women, young children and uninvolved neighbors were killed in those initial strikes, which drew regional condemnation.

-Over the past few days, Israel has conducted even more airstrikes, killing other senior Islamic Jihad commanders and destroying their command centers and rocket-launching sites.
+Over the past few days, Israel has conducted more airstrikes, killing other senior Islamic Jihad commanders and destroying their command centers and rocket-launching sites.
 On Friday, Israel killed Iyad al-Hassani, an Islamic Jihad commander who had replaced a leader of the group’s military operations killed in a Tuesday airstrike.

 The Palestinian Health Ministry has reported 33 Palestinians killed — six of them children — and over 147 wounded.

+The nearby house of his relative, Jehad Obaid, was also leveled.
+He had been standing some hundred meters away when his apartment was bombed.

+“I felt like vomiting because of the dust,” he said.
+“This is extraordinary hatred.
+They claim they don’t strike at children, but what we see is craziness, destruction.”

-Islamic Jihad has retaliated by firing rockets toward southern and central Israel.
+Islamic Jihad has retaliated by firing a thousand rockets toward southern and central Israel.
 On Friday, the group escalated its assaults and fired rockets toward Jerusalem, setting off air raid sirens in the Israeli settlements south of the contested capital.
 Most of the rockets have fallen short or been intercepted by Israel’s Iron Dome aerial defense system.
 But one on Thursday penetrated missile defenses and sliced through a house in the central city of Rehovot, killing an 80-year-old woman and wounding several others.

 Hamas, the larger militant group that has controlled Gaza since seizing power in 2007, has praised Islamic Jihad’s strikes but remained on the sidelines, according to Israeli military officials, limiting the scope of the conflict.
 As the de facto government held responsible for the abysmal conditions in the blockaded Gaza Strip, Hamas has recently tried to keep a lid on its conflict with Israel.
 Islamic Jihad, on the other hand, a more ideological and unruly militant group wedded to violence, has taken the lead in the past few rounds of fighting with Israel.

 On Saturday, the deadly Israeli raid into the Balata refugee camp turned the focus of the conflict back to the long-simmering West Bank.
-Residents said that Israeli forces used shoulder-fired rockets to besiege a militant hideout, sharing footage of a large explosion and smoke billowing from the crowded camp.
-The two Palestinians killed were not the target of the arrest raid, witnesses said, but among the crowds of protesters throwing stones and explosives at Israeli troops.
-The Israeli military had no immediate comment.
+Residents said that Israeli forces besieged a militant hideout, sharing footage of a large explosion and smoke billowing from the crowded camp.
+Ejected bullet casings littered the alleys.
+Blood soaked the streets.

+The Israeli military said the targeted apartment harbored militants who had planned attacks against Israeli soldiers and manufactured improvised explosive devices.
+It said the fiery blast erupted after Israeli security forces detonated explosives inside the hideout.
+The two Palestinians were killed when Israeli forces opened fire on a group of gunmen who were shooting at them, the military said.

 Israeli-Palestinian fighting has surged in the West Bank under Israel’s most right-wing government in history.
 Since the start of the year, 111 Palestinians have been killed in the occupied territory, at least half of them affiliated with militant groups, according to a tally by The Associated Press — the highest death toll in some two decades.
 In that time, 20 people have been killed in Palestinian attacks on Israelis.